travis-ci/dpl/README.md

   --repo SLUG                 GitHub repo slug (type: string, default: repo slug) --file FILE                 File to release to GitHub (type: array (string, can be given multiple times),
                               required: true)
-  --file_glob                 Interpret files as globs --overwrite                 Overwrite files with the same name --prerelease                Identify the release as a prerelease --release_number NUM        Release number (overide automatic release detection) (type: string) --draft                     Identify the release as a draft --tag_name TAG              Git tag from which to create the release (type: string) --target_commitish STR      Commitish value that determines where the Git tag is created from (type: string) --name NAME                 Name for the release (type: string)
+  --[no-]file_glob            Interpret files as globs --[no-]overwrite            Overwrite files with the same name --[no-]prerelease           Identify the release as a prerelease --release_number NUM        Release number (overide automatic release detection) (type: string) --[no-]draft                Identify the release as a draft --tag_name TAG              Git tag from which to create the release (type: string) --target_commitish STR      Commitish value that determines where the Git tag is created from (type: string) --name NAME                 Name for the release (type: string)